Opposition taps ex-premier Mahathir as PM candidate in Malaysia elections

 Malaysia's next elections will be held before August 2018, with many people widely expecting it to occur sometime in March.

-"They [the political opposition parties] have not been able to get rural Malay votes," Mahathir said, explaining the rationale behind the opposition coalition's decision to nominate him as their candidate during their convention on Sunday.
+"They [the political opposition parties] have not been able to get rural Malay votes," Mahathir said, explaining the rationale behind the opposition's decision to welcome him into their pact.

 "They had a majority of popular votes in 2013, but they were not able to get [the] constituencies with Malay voters.
 They think I can."